Priyanka212-alt/spam-detection-ml/README.md

-📧 Spam Detection using Machine Learning (Naive Bayes) 📌 Project Overview
+Spam Detection using Machine Learning (Naive Bayes) Project Overview

-This project implements a Spam Detection System using Natural Language Processing (NLP) and Machine Learning techniques.
-It classifies SMS messages as Spam or Ham (Not Spam) using the Multinomial Naive Bayes algorithm.
+This project implements a spam detection system using Natural Language Processing and Machine Learning techniques.
+The goal is to classify SMS messages as either Spam or Ham (Not Spam).
+The model is trained using the Multinomial Naive Bayes algorithm and provides accurate predictions based on text content.

-The model is trained on a real-world SMS dataset and achieves high accuracy in spam classification.
+The project covers the complete machine learning pipeline including data preprocessing, feature extraction, model training, evaluation, and saving trained models for future predictions.

-🎯 Objectives
+Objectives

-Detect spam SMS messages automatically
+To automatically detect spam messages

-Apply NLP preprocessing techniques
+To apply NLP preprocessing techniques

-Train and evaluate a machine learning classifier

-Save trained models for reuse
+To build and evaluate a machine learning classification model To save trained models for reuse

-Build a reusable prediction function
+To implement a reusable prediction function

-🧠 Technologies Used
+Technologies Used
 Python
 Pandas
 NumPy
 NLTK
 Scikit-learn
 Matplotlib
 Joblib
 VS Code
 Jupyter Notebook

-📂 Project Structure
+Project Structure
 spam-detection-ml
 │
 ├── dataset